sheeshKAAN/Viewmodel.js/README.md

 # Viewmodel.js
-Userscript runs in the source file.
+It works on userscript file.
 ### Settings
 X: 0.11
 Y: -0.50